ejvaughan/obdii/README.md

 The protocol layer is used to construct OBD-II requests and decode responses.
 It abstracts away all the details of message payloads, providing a simple interface to the diagnostic data via two types: `OBDIICommand`, which represents a request, and `OBDIIResponse`, which holds a decoded response.
 Given a particular diagnostic of interest (an instance of `OBDIICommand`), the protocol layer constructs the raw bytes that compose the request.
 Similarly, given the raw bytes of the response, the protocol layer decodes the bytes into an `OBDIIResponse` object so that the underlying diagnostic data can be accessed.
 In this way, the protocol layer is entirely agnostic to how communication with the car actually occurs.

-The protocol layer is implemented in `OBDII.c`, whose public interface is `OBDII.h`.
+The protocol layer is implemented in `OBDII.h`.
 Interacting with the protocol layer involves choosing a diagnostic (an instance of `OBDIICommand`) from a predefined list.
 The `payload` property contains the raw bytes of the request.
 Parsing a response involves calling `OBDIIDecodeResponseForCommand`, which decodes the raw bytes into an `OBDIIResponse` object containing the diagnostic data.

 The work of the protocol layer (request -> raw bytes; raw bytes -> response) occurs transparently when you interact with the communication layer, which means you never have to use `payload` or `OBDIIDecodeResponseForCommand` yourself.
 Instead, you will just interact with the `OBDIICommand` and `OBDIIResponse` types.